 We do not share previously published data for the state agencies in our salaries explorer.
 Each entity has copies of historic salary data, and you can ask for that information by making a Texas Public Information Act request.

 Your information is present in our database because it was provided to us by your employer.
 Because you are an employee of a public agency, the information we requested from your employer is available to the public.
 Anyone can obtain this information, and it was lawfully acquired and published by The Texas Tribune.

 We do understand that this may be uncomfortable for you, but we believe an open and transparent government is a better government.
 To learn more about why we do this, please read this article by Tribune CEO Evan Smith.

 As a matter of policy, we don't touch or modify the data in any way.
 If there is a reason you believe that your information should not be part of the public record, please contact your employer.

-All data found in our salaries database is presented exactly as we receive it from the public employers — we don't modify it in any way.
+All data found in our salaries database is presented exactly as we receive it from the public employers — we don't modify it.
 Sometimes discrepancies exist because an agency made staffing changes since our last request.
 If you believe the problem is due to another reason, you should tell the employer the information it has on file is incorrect.
-The next time we update the data from your agency, the database should match your employer's records.

 If you have a question or concern that was not addressed above, please contact us at firstname.lastname@example.org.